sourmash-bio/sourmash/doc/command-line.md

 for more information on the different approaches that can be used here.)

-If the input signature was computed with `--track-abundance`, output will be abundance weighted (unless `--ignore-abundances` is specified).  `-o/--output` will create a CSV file containing the matches.
+If the input signature was created with `-p abund`, output will be abundance weighted (unless `--ignore-abundances` is specified).  `-o/--output` will create a CSV file containing the matches.